-He threw a wild pitch that advanced the runners to second and third, then one pitch later threw a 97 mph fastball that Perez sent to the wall in left-center on three hops.
+He threw a wild pitch that advanced the runners to second and third, then followed with a 97 mph fastball that Perez sent to the wall in left-center on three hops.

 By that time, the game had gotten away from San Francisco, along with the chance to become the first World Series team since the 1999 New York Yankees to open with a pair of road wins.

-Tim Lincecum — remember him? — even got in the game in the seventh and left with an injury in the eighth.
-The two-time Cy Young Award winner was demoted to the bullpen in August because of ineffectiveness and hadn’t pitched since the regular-season finale on Sept.
+Tim Lincecum — remember him? — got in the game in the seventh and left with tightness in his left lower back while pitching to Perez with two outs in the eighth.
+The two-time NL Cy Young Award winner was demoted to the bullpen in August because of ineffectiveness and hadn’t pitched since the regular-season finale on Sept.
 28.

 Unlike two years ago against Detroit, the Giants won’t sweep.